bhushan00/linuxcnc-plasmac/configs/sim/gmoccapy/plasmac/README.md

 **M5**
 M190 Pn changes the material to number n
 M66 P3 L3 Q1 waits for change to be confirmed

+NOTE: If you use Fnn rather than F#<_hal[plasmac.cut-feed-rate]> then if the value of nn is less than 99.9% of the cut-feed-rate parameter in the Run tab then THC will be locked out.

 Material numbers do not need to be consecutive nor do they need to be in numerical order.
 The maximum allowed material number is 99999 for no particular reason.